LearnersGuild/curriculum-app/modules/Pizza-Restaurant-Relational-DB-Schema-With-CRUD-API--Goal-98/README.md

 - Can build a SQL schema for a given problem definition
 - Can build a RESTful API using Express
-- Can explain what an Entity Relationship(ER) diagram is
+- Can describe the general programming term `Entity Relationship Diagram`
-- Can explain what an SQL transaction is
+- Can describe a SQL transaction

 ## Challenge Rubric